 That summer no one went away on a holiday.
 Planes weren’t flying and buses had big signs saying: “Essential Travel Only”.
 For some reason, governments around the world didn’t think holidays should be considered essential travel.
-Not even visiting your grandma was considered essential and Joy was so looking forward to that.
-But it was not going to happen that summer.
+Visiting your grandma wasn’t considered essential either.
+Joy was so looking forward to that, but it was not going to happen that summer.

 It was a pretty sad summer for all the cottages around the lakes.
 Those cottages couldn’t wait for kids to be back.
 Cottages, just like grandparents, thrive on laughter and the pattering of tiny feet on their wooden decks.
 The pontoons remained dry.
 The fire pits didn’t roast any marshmallows.
 The canoes didn’t cross any lakes.

 It was going to be a very long summer, and everybody was supposed to stay in their own backyard.

 Some people have huge backyards with amazing swimming pools and beautiful decks surrounded by torches that keep the mosquitoes away.
 Joy’s garden wasn’t much.
 It was so crowded with flowerpots, fairy houses, and hanging baskets, that you could only fit a kiddie’s pool in there.
 On very hot days, Joy was dreaming of a swimming pool in which she could actually swim.
 Between the swings and the small table, there wasn’t room for much, on the little patch of grass.